-The Google Pixel Buds 2's noise isolation is bad and they passively block a lot less noise than most in-ear headphones.
-They block almost no low-frequency noises, like the engine rumble from a bus or plane.
-They're also poor at blocking out background chatter, and only do a mediocre job at higher-frequency sounds like fans or AC units.
+The Google Pixel Buds 2020's noise isolation is bad, and they passively block a lot less noise than most in-ear headphones.
+Unlike the Google Pixel Buds Pro Truly Wireless and Samsung Galaxy Buds Live Truly Wireless, which have ANC systems, they block almost no low-frequency noises, like the low rumble of bus or plane engines.
+They also do a poor job of filtering out background chatter and only do a mediocre job at higher-frequency sounds like fans or AC units.

-The noise handling of the microphone is excellent.
-In moderately noisy environments, the person on the other end of the line should have no problem hearing you.
-However, as you can hear in the 'Speech + Subway Noise' audio clip, your voice still gets easily drowned out in very loud situations.
+The microphone's noise handling is excellent.
+In moderately noisy environments, the person on the other end of the line should have no problem hearing you, though you may have trouble being understood if you call from an especially loud setting, like a subway car.

-The battery performance of these headphones is only sub-par overall.
-They last 6.7-hours off a single charge, which is a bit longer than some other popular truly wireless in-ears, like the Apple AirPods Pro Truly Wireless, but not nearly as long as the Samsung Galaxy Buds+ Truly Wireless.
-On the bright side, their charging case holds around five additional charges, which is excellent, and it charges the buds fully in an hour.
+The battery performance is only sub-par overall.
+They provide over six and a half hours of continuous playback, which outlasts their advertised claim of five hours but still falls short of the Samsung Galaxy Buds+ Truly Wireless's 13-hour-plus single charge runtime.
+That said, it's worth noting that real-world battery consumption can vary with usage habits.
+On the bright side, their charging case holds around five additional charges, which is excellent.
 Google also advertises two hours of playback from a ten-minute charge, though we don't test this.

-The Bluetooth connectivity of these headphones is alright.
+These in-ears have alright Bluetooth connectivity.
+They don't support NFC or multi-device pairing, which is a little annoying if you want to stream music from your phone while remaining connected to your computer.
 While you can pair them with any Bluetooth device like normal, when you open the case near a compatible Android device, it automatically recognizes them, making pairing very easy.
 This is advertised as working with any device running Android 6.0 or newer, and while it worked with our Samsung Galaxy S10e, we can't verify which other devices are compatible.
-Unfortunately, these headphones don't support multi-device pairing, which is a shame.
-We also tested high latency on all devices, though it's worth noting that different apps and devices seem to compensate for this differently, so your mileage may vary in real-world usage.
+Unfortunately, they have high latency on PCs as well as iOS and Android devices, which could be quite disruptive while streaming videos.
+However, it's worth noting that apps and devices seem to compensate for this differently, so your experience may vary in the real world.